 • A new, completely pellet-fired heating plant is under construction in Salmisaari.

 • Indigenous biogas is also used in Helen’s natural gas-fired peak-load and reserve heating plants.

-• At Helen’s Katri Vala plant, which is among the largest heating and cooling plants in the world, waste heat is recovered from the heat of purified waste water.
+• At Helen’s Katri Vala plant, which is among the largest heating and cooling plants in the world, excess heat is recovered from the heat of purified waste water.

 • About 13% of solar electricity connected to the Finnish grid is produced at Helen’s own solar power plants.

-• Helen is Finland’s largest operator in solar heat recovery: a significant amount of waste heat is recovered with the district cooling system and transferred into the district heating network.
+• Helen is Finland’s largest operator in solar heat recovery: a significant amount of excess heat is recovered with the district cooling system and transferred into the district heating network.

 • Hydro power accounts for 11% of wholesale electricity procured by Helen in 2015.